Hughes' fight for life enters third day

-SYDNEY Australia cricketer Phillip Hughes remains in an induced coma on Thursday after spending a second night in a Sydney, with the local ambulance service now under scrutiny for their response to the accident.
+SYDNEY Australia cricketer Phillip Hughes remains in an induced coma on Thursday after spending a second night in a Sydney hospital, with the local ambulance service now under scrutiny for their response to the accident.

 Hughes needed emergency surgery to relieve pressure on his brain after being struck on the head by a ball during a domestic match on Tuesday at the Sydney Cricket Ground, a devastating blow experts have compared to the trauma suffered by victims of a car crash.